 The judging criteria will be based on originality and technical skill as defined below.

 Yes.
 You must register and upload your artwork at the same time.
-The registration and uploading of artwork phase will take place from November 25, 2013 - January 24, 2014.
+The registration and uploading of artwork phase will take place from November 1, 2016 through midnight February 10, 2017.

 No, entry into the competition is free.